How Does Inflation Affect Your Money — A Plain English Explanation

 Inflation interacts with debt in two ways, depending on whether the debt has a fixed or variable rate.

-Fixed-rate debt.
+Fixed-rate debt gets lighter in real terms over time.
 A 30-year mortgage at a fixed 5% interest rate has the same nominal payment every month for thirty years.
-Inflation gradually reduces the real burden of that payment.
-If the borrower's wages rise roughly with inflation over time, the same monthly payment becomes a smaller share of income each year.
-By year twenty, the dollar amount has not changed, but the share of household income required to make it has fallen.
+If the borrower's wages rise roughly with inflation, the same monthly payment becomes a smaller share of income each year.
+By year twenty, the dollar amount hasn't changed, but the share of household income required to make it has fallen.
 Fixed-rate borrowers are, in this narrow sense, mild beneficiaries of inflation.

-Variable-rate debt.
-Variable-rate debt — most credit cards, many home equity lines, some adjustable-rate mortgages — moves in the opposite direction.
-When central banks raise interest rates to control inflation, variable-rate borrowers see their payments rise.
-Inflation can hurt variable-rate borrowers significantly because the higher payments arrive while the cost of everything else is also rising.
+Variable-rate debt moves in the opposite direction.
+Most credit cards, many home equity lines, and some adjustable-rate mortgages reprice when central banks raise interest rates to control inflation.
+When rates rise, variable-rate borrowers see their payments rise too.
+Inflation can hurt these borrowers significantly because the higher payments arrive while the cost of everything else is also rising.

 How inflation affects investments